Basement Egress Windows

 Installation Costs

 Where the expense starts adding up is in the installation.
-This is because most basements are made from cement or concrete and cutting through the walls to install a window can be a huge undertaking.
+Cutting through the walls of cement etc. is very labor intensive.
 If you have more above-ground space, the upper part of your walls may be made from wood studs and sheetrock, making the installation far easier, and therefore, far less expensive.
-Unless you are simply replacing the window that was already installed, installing is not an easy DIY project.
+Simply put, installing an egress window is difficult, unless your project is replacing the window only.

 Advantages Of Basement Egress Windows